Webex Webhook Actions

 Step 1 - Remove and Add Webhooks

-To make sure that you don't have multiple webhooks registered, a good housekeeping practice is to remove any existing webhook and re-add them each time you start your Flask app.
+To make sure that you don't have multiple webhooks registered, a good housekeeping practice is to remove any existing webhook and re-add them each time you start your application that makes use of the webhooks.

 1. In your VS Code tab, open up flaskr/api/v1/wbxt.py using the Explorer